 5. Helps You in Supply Chain Management

 Supply chain management can become tricky especially if you have a large customer base.
-With a knowledge base in place, you can keep an online record of inventory, products sold, products that are in shortage, production scheduling, delivery status, etc. This will give you full control of your supply chain system and keep confusions at bay.
+With a knowledge base in place, you can keep an online record of inventory, products sold, products that are in shortage, production scheduling, delivery status, etc. This will give you full control of your supply chain system and keep confusion at bay.

 An online knowledge base can weave magic in your business.
 Implementing it can change the entire ball game and make you stand apart from the competition.
 Easy to set up and simple to use, a knowledge base can deliver best results provided content is of high quality and serves the purpose well.